CausewayDigital/Minecraft-EE-MakeCode/tutorials/seymour-island/task3.md

 In the first slot of this, use an ``||agent: agent inspect block down||`` to detect which block is below.
 Then on the right hand side, compare it against an Iron Ore Block.
 Within this if statement, add an ``||agent:agent destroy down||``.
 Now try your code.
-You can reset the task at any point using the buttons on the right.
+You can reset the task at any point by using your phone.

 ```blocks
 if (agent.inspect(AgentInspection.Block, DOWN) == IRON_ORE) {